Andy Awford: Coaching career

 After retiring, Awford took up the position of chief scout and later reserve team manager at Portsmouth.
 In April 2006, he was appointed the first team coach at Oxford United under his former Portsmouth manager Jim Smith and in June 2008 became assistant manager of Bognor Regis Town.
 Awford resigned along with manager Mick Jenkins in January 2009.

 He obtained a UEFA 'A' Licence and worked as a PE Teacher in Petersfield before returning to Portsmouth as the club's Academy Manager in February 2011.
 Following Michael Appleton's move to Blackpool in November 2012, Guy Whittingham was made caretaker manager of Portsmouth with Awford appointed as his assistant.
 Despite being given only temporary roles, the pair remained in charge for the rest of the 2012–13 season.
-In June 2013 Awford successfully graduated from The FA Professional / Elite level 5 accreditation.
+In June 2013 Awford graduated from The FA Professional / Elite level 5 accreditation.
 In November 2013, Whittingham, who had been named as permanent manager, was sacked and Awford named as caretaker manager.
 On 9 December, Richie Barker was named as permanent manager with Awford returning to work with the club's academy.

 On 27 March 2014, Barker left on mutual terms and Awford was named caretaker manager until the end of the 2013–14 season.
 Awford won his first five matches in charge to ensure Portsmouth would avoid relegation from The Football League.
 Awford subsequently won April's League Two Manager of the Month.

 On 1 May 2014, it was announced that Awford would be appointed as Portsmouth manager on a permanent basis on a one-year rolling contract.
 Awford won the League Two Manager of the Month award for February during the 2014–15 season following an unbeaten month, guiding the club to four wins and two draws.
 However, a poor run of form in the next ten games led to Awford leaving Portsmouth by mutual consent on 13 April 2015, with the club sitting in 14th position in the table.

 On 26 June 2015, Awford joined Luton Town as Youth Academy and Development Manager.
 Awford took over as caretaker manager following John Still's sacking in December 2015, leading the club to one win, a draw and two losses.
 Awford returned to his academy role following the appointment of Nathan Jones as permanent Luton manager in January 2016.
 Awford left Luton in April 2022.